mahadyRayhan/Image_classifier_android/README.md

 I train the model for just 50 epochs and got around 90% accuracy.

-The daraset, training script (train.py), model testing script (predict.py) and the model convertion script (convert_to_tflight.py) can be found in <strong>"TensorImageClassification/app/src/main/ML_materials/food_veg_classification/"</strong> directory
+The daraset, training script (train.py), model testing script (predict.py) and the model convertion script (convert_to_tflight.py) can be found in <strong>"TensorImageClassification/app/src/main/ML_materials/"</strong> directory

+## Convert tensorflow model to tflight

+Converting a Tensorflow model to tflight format is very simple.
+Just load the model using:
+>tensorflow.keras.models.load_model(saved_model_dir)

+Initialize the converter using:
+>tensorflow.lite.TFLiteConverter.from_keras_model(model)

+Then convert the model using the initialized converter.

+## Develop the android app

+You can generate the